ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

       Normal  SecretSynced   2s    VaultStaticSecret  Secret synced
       Normal  SecretRotated  2s    VaultStaticSecret  Secret synced

-Now Vault was able to synchornize the secret after authentication to the cluster is in place and the role that VSO is using has permissions to access the secret we are looking for.
+As soon as authentication to Vault is in place and the role VSO is using has the right set of permissions to access the secret, Vault was able to synchronise it.

+To know more about policies, please visit Vault's `policy documentation <https://developer.hashicorp.com/vault/docs/concepts/policies>`_

 Transform secrets
 -----------------